 Quantitative Aptitude (Basic Arithmetic Skill)

-questions will be set both in English & Hindi for Part-II, III & IV.
+- The Tier-I Examination will consist of Objective Type, Multiple choice questions only.
+The questions paper will be in English & Hindi for Part-II, III & IV.

 - There will be negative marking of 0.50 marks for each wrong answer.

 - Any representation regarding answer keys received within the time limit fixed by the Commission at the time of uploading of the answer keys, will be scrutinized and the decision of the Commission in this regard will be final.
 No representation regarding Answer keys shall be entertained, afterwards.

 - Marks scored by candidates in Tier-I will be normalized by using the formula published by the Commission through Notice No: 1-1/2018P&P-I dated 07-02-2019 and such normalized scores will be used to determine final merit and cut-off marks.

 English Language – SSC CHSL – Syllabus

 English Language: Spot the Error, Fill in the Blanks, Synonyms/ Homonyms, Antonyms, Spellings/ Detecting mis-spelt words, Idioms & Phrases, One word substitution, Improvement of Sentences, Active/ Passive Voice of Verbs, Conversion into Direct/ Indirect narration, Shuffling of Sentence parts, Shuffling of Sentences in a passage, Cloze Passage, Comprehension Passage.